cjdd3b/j4462/bonus-material/README.md

 # Bonus material

 For folks who are feeling adventurous, here is some bonus material that can help supplement the work we're doing in class.
+I'll continue to add to this based on interest as the semester goes on.

 ## Python tutorials